mpospelova/hackatum_rubberduck/README.md

      path to the JavaFx \lib folder
   9. Now you can execute the Main Function.

-HelloDuck.java:
+- HelloDuck.java:
-  -the application itself
+  ->the application itself
-FolderChooseGUI.java:
+- FolderChooseGUI.java:
-  - opens the start page of the Application TestFile.java:
+  ->opens the start page of the Application
+- TestFile.java:
-  - an example file for demonstration
+  ->an example file for demonstration
-EndPageGUI.java:
+- EndPageGUI.java:
-  - opens the end page of the Application
+  ->opens the end page of the Application